annasmbr/my-git-project/README.md

 ## I´m in the feature branch

-> Added to master again.
+> Added to master again

+> Made changes for git pull demo